numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Roll on the [Land Encounters] table.
 * Hidden behind trees on the eastern shore is a floating contraption consisting of a log raft, reed pipes, and a large inflated sack, roughly sewn and sealed with fat.
 It bubbles and heaves.
 This is [Guthrie]’s swamp gas harvesting station.
 The area stinks of farts.
 Hanging in nets from nearby trees are hollowed out gourds, filled with gas and sealed with wax.
 A rudimentary bench is covered in rags, wax drippings, charms, and rope.
 * *Stepping stones to: the west ([4.
 Clearing Zone]) and south-east ([9.
 Campsite]).*

-### Golems

-* Very strong, very slow, very stupid.
-12 feet tall.
-* Controlled by whoever possesses the appropriate charm.
-* Focused entirely on their appointed tasks.
-Obstacles will be picked up and tossed into the water.
-If threatened, will inflict damage by swatting, throwing and stomping.
-* *Peat Golem:* Plants sprout from head and shoulders.
-Worms and grubs burrow into the body, birds feed on them.
-Highly flammable.
-Will cross bridges but will not use stepping stones or enter the water.
-* *Swamp Golem:* Built from trees, vines, old bones and moss, slime.
-Odd, percussive sounds when moving: sticks snap, logs creak, bones knock and rattle, slime squelches.
-* *Stone Golem:* will not emerge from beneath the barge unless summoned.

 ### 6. Forest